-Setting bit 3 of RTC register 51H changes the base address to that set in the program address registers for LPT (CS3).
+Setting bit 3 of RTC register 6AH changes the base address to that set in the program address registers for LPT (CS3).

 Bit 7 - Line Printer Extended Mode (EMODE) Control bit, when set ("1") disables the Extended Mode and forces PC/AT compatibility.
-When reset ("0") the Extended Mode is enabled, allowing the printer port direction to be controlled, and the interrupt status to be latched.
+When reset ("0"), the Extended Mode is enabled, allowing the printer port direction to be controlled.

-Control Register 1 (RTC Register 51H) Bits
+Control Register 1 (RTC Register 6AH) Bits